boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

-* Back to our example\, let’s look at what we want to do for each of these:
+* Back to our example\, let's look at what we want to do for each of these:
 * What happens if the array is empty?
   * Create a test to ensure array is empty and try
-* This fails because we don’t throw an exception and neither does pop\.
+* This fails because we don't throw an exception and neither does pop\.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> Elements \{</span>